Media freedom in Russia

-Russia has concerned both the ability of directors of mass-media outlets to carry out independent policies and the ability of journalists to access sources of information and to work without outside pressure.
-Media of Russia include television and radio channels, periodicals, and Internet media, which according to the laws of the Russian Federation may be either state or private property.
+The current government of Russia maintains laws and practices that make it difficult for directors of mass-media outlets to carry out independent policies.
+These laws and practices also hinder the ability of journalists to access sources of information and to work without outside pressure.
+Media inside Russia includes television and radio channels, periodicals, and Internet media, which according to the laws of the Russian Federation may be either state or private property.